pivotal-cf/docs-pks/k8s-profiles-encrypt-etcd.hbs.md

     For information about creating a Kubernetes profile configuration file, see [Create Kubernetes Profile](#profile) above.

-1. Use the TKGI CLI to create a profile based on the configuration file.
+1. Use the {{ vars.product_short }} CLI to create a profile based on the configuration file.

     For example: